Behind The Scenes Of My First Year In Practice – Big Lessons Learned & How Much I Made

 It can be really easy to get distracted and overwhelmed in your first couple of years in business.
 You are trying to do 100 things at one time because there are 100 gurus telling you that each one of them is super important.

-One of the things that took my focus away from working ON MY BUSINESS was feeling like I had to always work in my business.
+One of the things that took my focus away from working ON MY BUSINESS was feeling like I had to always work IN my business.
 Unless I was creating or recreating program materials or seeing clients I didn’t feel productive.

 It’s taken me a looong time to switch that mindset.